-Optionally, the data communication system is operable to determine communication characteristics of the communication network arrangement and/or of one or more of the client devices, and to adjust a maximum segment size (MSS) of data packets communicated to the one or more client devices as a function of the determined communication characteristics.
+Optionally, the data communication system is operable to determine communication characteristics of the communication network arrangement and/or of one or more of the plurality of communication devices, and to adjust a maximum segment size (MSS) of data packet communication to the one or more of the plurality of communication devices as a function of the determined communication characteristics.

-Optionally, in the data communication system, at least one of the one or more client devices is a wireless-enabled mobile communication device.
+Optionally, in the data communication system, at least one of the plurality of communication devices is at least one of a wireless-enabled mobile communication device and a wirelessly-connected personal computer (PC).

-Optionally, the data communication system is operable to communicate at least tertiary data in a non-time-critical manner between the client devices, wherein the at least tertiary data corresponds to documents.
+Optionally, the data communication system is operable to communicate at least tertiary data in a non-time-critical manner between the plurality of communication devices, wherein the at least tertiary data corresponds to at least one of documents, measurement data.

-Optionally, the data communication system is operable to communicate in a manner such that the primary type of data communicated to the centralized server arrangement is substantially immediately retransmitted therefrom to participating client devices.
+Optionally, the data communication system is operable to communicate in a manner such that the primary type of data communicated to a first communication device functioning as a server is substantially immediately retransmitted therefrom to one or more second communication devices among the plurality of communication devices.